Spiuper/learngit/readme.txt

-Git is version control system.
+G
 Git is free software.
+Git is a distrubuted version control system.